bwalshe/simple_http_server/README.md

 ![](docs/non_blocking_io_session.svg)

-In addtion to timing the reads and writes correctly, we also need to make sure that `close` gets called on the connection once the data has finished sending.
+In addition to timing the reads and writes correctly, we also need to make sure that `close()` is called on the connection once the data has finished sending.
 The worker thread can't do this itself, as it will have moved on to processing a new request before the data transfer has finished.
-In order to do this correctly we need to listen for operating system events which will tell us when the sockets are ready for each of these actions.
+In order to do all these actions correctly, we need to listen for operating system events which will tell us when the sockets are ready for each specific action.

 ### Listening for OS Events